Abbilaash/Richie2.com/README.md

 This will be a multi-page site to direct users about me.
 Must be a responsive design that looks great on PC, iPad, and iPhones.
 Project is to design seven pages as defined below.

+**Awarded freelancer will likely be hired for ongoing work at market rate for this site.**

 ## navigation: